auth0/auth0-vue/EXAMPLES.md

 Doing the above ensures every guard is connected to the Auth0Plugin that's configured in the same Vue application.

 ## Accessing Auth0Client outside of a component
-To be able to access the phone Auth0Client outside of the component, there a re a couple things you need to do.
+To be able to access `Auth0Client` outside of the component, there are a couple of things you need to do.

-Note: Be aware that none of the below is specific to our SDK, but would translate to any plugin in Vue.

 First of all, start with moving the creation of the plugin to an external file: